 Local zoning laws make it difficult to develop affordable and/or multi-family housing in some areas.
 Some towns allow only single-family homes on large lots, which limits housing supply and escalates costs.
 The Commonwealth enacted Chapter 40B in 1969 to mitigate this problem by setting a goal that 10 percent of housing inventory in each town or city is affordable.
-However, in Essex County, only 7 out of 34 communities have met this goal: Beverly, Danvers, Georgetown, Lawrence, Lynn, Lynnfield and Salem.
+However, in Essex County, just 11 of 34 communities have met this goal: Amesbury, Andover, Beverly, Danvers, Georgetown, Lawrence, Lynn, Lynnfield, Salem, Salisbury and Wenham.

 Essex’s housing problems aren’t driven by an overall high poverty rate or low incomes, but it’s an expensive place to live.
 Estimates of the “living wage” required to afford basic necessities, including shelter, suggest that many families, particularly single-parent families, don’t make enough to make ends meet.
-For example, the annual income required for a single parent of 2 is estimated to be about $85,000.
-Compare that to the median income for female-headed households with children:
+For example, the annual income required for a single parent of 2 is estimated to be about $120,800.
+Compare that to the median income for female-headed households with children: $37,400.

 We don’t have data specific to the homeless or housing-insecure population to answer this question.
 But we know that physical health, mental health and educational performance are all affected.
-How Essex County can make safe, secure, affordable housing available to all residents is a key challenge facing the community.
+How Essex County can make safe, secure, affordable housing available to all residents remains a key challenge facing the community.